 - Hanging arch hollow rocks: hanging from a bar in a hollow position kick your feet behind you while engaging your scapular muscles to pull your head forward and through your shoulders.
 You are now in the arch position, keep your core and back muscles engaged and stay tight!
 At the end range of your arch as you cannot move your upper body any further over the bar you will start feeling a pulling effect dragging you backwards.
 It’s simply an elastic rebound response generated by your muscles, utilize it to pull yourself backwards and into the hollow position.
 As you move back keep your lats engaged focusing on pushing down slightly on the bar.

-Making sure you are strong enough and have sufficient shoulder mobility will exponentially diminish your chances of hurting yourself and will also set you up to learn this skill in no time.
+Making sure you are strong enough and have sufficient shoulder mobility will exponentially lower your chances of hurting yourself and will also set you up for success in learning this skill.

 Butterfly Pull Up technique

-Like the kipping Pull Up it requires sufficient strict strength: we always recommend being able to perform Strict Pull Ups before moving on to Butterfly, but it’s much more dependent on technique and coordination.
+Like the kipping Pull Up it requires sufficient strict strength: we always recommend being able to perform Strict Pull Ups before moving on to Butterfly, because it’s high impact and can be hard on shoulders and hands.

 In a conventional kipping Pull Up you would push yourself back and away from the bar in order to then achieve a big and powerful arch in the bottom position.